 Indicators of the distribution of household disposable income (Annex 3 Table 3.7) are quite close to the ones released by EUROSTAT.
-The mean and median disposable income in 2021 are slightly underestimated by 6 per cent and 2 percent, respectively.
+The median and mean disposable income in 2022 are slightly underestimated by 1.0 per cent and 6.0 per cent, respectively.
 Inequality, as measured by the Gini coefficient, is also very close to the SILC value.
 In general, the distribution of disposable income is closely aligned in EUROMOD with external data.
-The only exception lies within the first decile for the year 2020, where income is overestimated by 21 per cent in EUROMOD.
-Conversely, in 2021, this measure is underestimated by 2 per cent.
-It should be noted that the validation of certain indicators was unfeasible, as certain external data had not yet been made accessible.
+The only exception lies within the first decile for the year 2022, where income is overestimated by 28.0 per cent in EUROMOD.
+It should be noted that the validation of certain indicators was not possible, as certain external data had not yet been made accessible.